 Morris holds a Bachelor of Arts degree in economics from Baylor University and earned his law degree at Yale Law School.

-Mark Conte joined JCPenney in 2021 as senior vice president, principal accounting officer and controller, reporting to Brian Cashman, JCPenney interim CFO.
+Mark Conte joined JCPenney in 2021 as senior vice president, principal accounting officer and controller, reporting to Stephanie Plaines, chief financial officer.
 In this role, Conte develops and executes strategic financial decisions and leads the Company’s accounting operations and financial reporting functions, including the support services teams in Salt Lake City and Bangalore, India.